FlowFuse/installer/README.md

  - MacOS Big Sur
  - Windows 10

- ~ Not supporting Arm6 based machines (e.g. Original Raspberry Pi Zero and Zero W) as NodeJS installer no longer supports this platform.
+ ~ Not supporting Arm6 based machines (e.g. Original Raspberry Pi Zero and Zero W) as NodeJS installer no longer supports platforms based on this architecture.

 FlowForge also makes use of the SQLite3 database engine to store state.
 In most cases npm should download pre-built binary components the will make use of any pre-installed SQLite3 libraries available on your system, but in somecases it may need to build these from the bundled source which will require the build tools mentioned earlier.